-Unlike typical public engagement processes where the public merely reacts to an issue, here participants will engage in small-groups that encourage sharing opinions after a period of informed deliberation and discussion about allocation-related issues.
+Unlike typical public engagement processes where the public merely reacts to an issue, here participants engaged in small-groups that encourage sharing opinions after a period of informed deliberation and discussion about allocation-related issues.

-Outcome: One or more documents will summarize what the organizers learn from participants during the course of the project to help state policymakers and healthcare providers make decisions about the allocation of scarce medical resources during a disaster in a way that is consistent with the values of the communities in which those decisions would be made.
+We have compiled and summarized this data and we are consulting with groups of experts to use the results of our engagement project to develop recommendations that will be offered to the State of Maryland to help policymakers and healthcare providers make decisions about the allocation of scarce medical resources during a disaster in a way that is consistent with the values of the communities in which those decisions would be made.

 The community speaks: understanding ethical values in allocation of scarce lifesaving resources during disasters.
 Daugherty Biddison EL, Gwon H, Schoch-Spana M, Cavalier R, White DB, Dawson T, Terry PB, London AJ, Regenberg A, Faden R, Toner ES.
 Ann Am Thorac Soc.
 2014 Jun, 11(5):777-83.